running-coder/nanolooker/src/pages/NanoBrowserQuest/Guide/guide.md

 # Secret special quests

 NBQ has quite a lot of secrets and hidden areas, most of which are connected to various achievements.
 Hints of how to find some secrets can be found in crypts, engraved into tombs.
-The two most important ones are the Obelisk of Eternal Life and the Book of Azreal (Grimoir).
+The two most important ones are the Obelisk of Eternal Life (linked to a pickaxe) and the Book of Azreal (Grimoir).

 | Item                                                                                                                                                 | Name                    | Description                                                                                                                                                                                                                       |
 | :--------------------------------------------------------------------------------------------------------------------------------------------------- | :---------------------- | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |